-Known for its extensive number of artichoke crops and the annual Artichoke Festival, it rightfully earned the nickname, “The Artichoke Capital of the World.”
+Known for its extensive number of artichoke crops and the annual Artichoke Festival, its rightful nickname is “The Artichoke Capital of the World.”

-We arrive at the meeting place for the day’s first activity, the Instagrammable roadside Pezzini Farm.
-One of the area’s most respected artichoke farms, Pezinni specializes in growing and selling Heirloom artichokes and other local produce and gifts.
+The meeting place for the day’s first activity is the Instagrammable roadside Pezzini Farm.
+One of the area’s most well-known artichoke farms, Pezinni specializes in growing and selling Heirloom artichokes and other local produce and gifts.

 We meet Evan Oakes, a local tour guide and owner of Ag Venture Tours — a wine tasting, sightseeing, and agricultural education tour.
 Since 1997, Evan has shown visitors the very best of the region’s booming agriculture industry.